 We began something special when we joined forces with the National Trust to buy Fingle Woods in Devon.
-Since then this fledgling partnership has taken flight and now, six years on, we've been handed a fantastic opportunity to strengthen it further by working together to buy Ausewell Wood.
+Since then this fledgling partnership has taken flight and now, six years on, we've been handed a fantastic opportunity to strengthen it further by working together at Ausewell Wood.

 Ausewell is close to the small Devon town of Ashburton, one of the gateways to Dartmoor.
 The river Dart runs along its western edge and the north-eastern section of wood starts as a level plateau before dropping steeply into the valley.